Contact Us for a Free Consultation (213) 542-0979

 What Can Happen If You're Charged with Real Estate Fraud?

-Simply put, the crime of real estate fraud happens when somebody commits fraud that is connected to the purchase, sale, rental, or financing of real estate property.
+Simply put, real estate fraud occurs when someone commits fraud related to the purchase, sale, rental, or financing of real estate property.
+Real estate fraud laws address criminal conduct involving mortgages, housing, rental agreements, and foreclosures.

 This type of fraud often results in significant financial losses, and prosecutors will aggressively pursue credible allegations.
+Our Los Angeles criminal defense lawyers will review the laws below.

 Grand Theft – Penal Code 487 PC

 Several statutes for real estate fraud, such as grand theft, are defined under California Penal Code 487.
-If the prosecutor uses grand theft in the context of real estate fraud, they must be able to prove certain factors to obtain a conviction.
+If the prosecutor uses grand larceny in the context of real estate fraud, they must be able to prove certain factors to obtain a conviction.

-Under this statute, real estate or mortgage fraud occurs when someone makes false statements or promises to either a buyer or seller with a specific intent.
+Under this statute, real estate or mortgage fraud occurs when someone makes false statements or promises to a buyer or seller with a specific intent.
 The other party is misled and then gives them something of value to which they would not otherwise be entitled.

 • foreclosure fraud in violation of California Civil Code Section 2945.4,